 This program provides a platform for the school's community-focused mission and emphasizes social accountability and interprofessional education while providing evidence-based, patient- and household-centered care.

 NeighborhoodHELP is a required, longitudinal service-learning outreach program in which each medical student is assigned a household in a medically underserved community.
 Students, teamed with learners from other professional schools, provide social and clinical services to their household for three years.

-This paper, which Penn State University College of Medicine researchers published in Academic Medicine.
-The authors describe principles and strategies for meaningful medical school-health system partnerships to engage students in value-added clinical systems learning roles.
+In this paper the authors describe principles and strategies for meaningful medical school-health system partnerships to engage students in value-added clinical systems learning roles.

 Table of Contents

 - Non-physician and physician preceptors in Landscapes of Practice: a mixed-methods study exploring learning for 1st-year medical students in clinical experiences